We are a charity run Funeral Directors offering not-for-profit cremations nationwide.

 You don’t need to make any payments until you have spoken to us or signed a contract.
 We also don’t need a deposit if you can’t afford it.
 But if we have asked you to make a payment, you can do so on our payments page.

-This includes: collection from home, nursing home, hospital or elsewhere, all transport, care of the deceased person at our funeral home, support/advice, fees to the crematorium (our biggest cost), coffins and a basic ashes casket.
-We use the award winning Clyde Valley Crematorium.
+This includes non-urgent collections, all transport, care of the deceased person at our funeral home, support/advice, fees to the crematorium (our biggest cost), coffins and a basic ashes casket.
+We use the award-winning Clyde Coast & Garnock Valley Crematorium.
 Everyone using our service gets an appropriately sized Forestry Stewardship Council (FSC) approved, sustainably sourced plain pine coffin – this is because we believe in environmental protection and an equal-for-all approach.

 Return of Ashes